-CLASS OF PARTICULATE FILTER Type of Particulate PARTICULATE SIZE AVAILABILITY P1 Mechanically generated particulates, e.g. silica and chrysotile Up to 100 μm Powered, replaceable, and disposable P2 Mechanically and thermally generated particulates, e.g. metal fumes < 10 μm Powered, replaceable, and disposable Р3 All particulates including highly toxic materials, e.g. beryllium - Powered and replaceable.
-NOTE For P3 filter classification, a full-face respirator is required.
+CLASS OF PARTICULATE FILTER TYPE OF PARTICULATE PARTICULATE SIZE AVAILABILITY P1 Mechanically generated particulates, e.g. chrysotile Up to 100 μm Powered, replaceable, and disposable P2 Mechanically and thermally generated particulates, e.g. metal fumes, respirable crystalline silica < 10 μm Powered, replaceable, and disposable P3 All particulates including highly toxic materials, e.g. beryllium - Powered and replaceable.
+NOTE: For P3 filter classification, a full-face respirator is required.
 When a P3 filter is used in a half-face respirator it has a protection factor equivalent to a P2 filter.